bchamby/k8s-the-easy-way-2/README.md

 > You will execute the `ansible-playbook` binary from within the `ansible/` folder.

+### Dynamic Inventory

+The Ansible playbook uses a <a href="https://github.com/ansible/ansible/tree/devel/contrib/inventory">GCE dynamic inventory script</a> which obviates the need to manage a static inventory.
+If you look at the `terraform/main.tf` module, at the `google_compute_instance` resources, you will see a `tag` key with assigned tags.
+The Ansible dynamic inventory leverages these tags to target controller and worker nodes.

+You must configure the `ansible/inventory/gce.ini` file for your project, as follows:

+* gce.ini

+  + __Line 44__: GCE service account e-mail address
+  + __Line 45__: GCE service account private key file (in PEM format)
+    - Line 24 shows how to create a PEM file using the PKCS12 file you can download from Google's IAM console.
+Basically, you just need to run `openssl pkcs12 -in <path to .p12 file> -passin pass:notasecret -nodes -nocerts | openssl rsa -out <path to output .pem file>`.
+  + __Line 46__: GCE Project ID
+  + __Line 47__: GCE Zone

+### Running the playbook

-Simply executing `ansible-playbook site.yml -i inventory` from within the `ansible/` folder will execute the playbook, which configures your local workstation (for kubectl), and installs the controller (etcd, K8s API server, scheduler, and controller-manager) and worker (kubelet and kube-proxy) components.
+Simply executing `ansible-playbook site.yml -i inventory/` from within the `ansible/` folder will execute the playbook, which configures your local workstation (for kubectl), and installs the controller (etcd, K8s API server, scheduler, and controller-manager) and worker (kubelet and kube-proxy) components.

 The Ansible playbook is broken out into three roles - workstation, controller, and worker.